cintoros/who-wants-to-be-a-millionaire/README.md

 ## This is what I'm proud of
 I would like to point out a few points that I have implemented well in terms of implementation.

+#### Anti Cheat Detection
+If a player looses the game, presses the back button to "reanswer" his question, the anti cheat detection get's triggered and the game is aborted.

 #### Zoom Logo
 Who wants to be a millionaire logo on the home page has an "on hover" zoom animation.
 Actually this has taken a lot of time, but it was worth it, because the page looks less static now.